LCinHK/upload-video/README.md

 A [Flarum](http://flarum.org) extension.
 Upload short videos to Imgur.
 Intended to be used in conjuction with [fof/formatting extension](https://github.com/FriendsOfFlarum/formatting).

+# Compatible with Flarum beta 13 and below (beta14 incompatible)
 ### Installation

 Install with composer: